-Thirdly, through its initial three chapters, the publication provides an avenue for motivating and informing all involved in design projects concerning specific means of enhancing engineering education through design experiences.
+Thirdly, through its initial four chapters, the publication provides an avenue for motivating and informing all involved in design projects concerning specific means of enhancing engineering education through design experiences.

 This introduction provides background material on the book and elements of design experiences.
 The second chapter highlights specific aspects of some exemplary practices in design projects to aid persons with disabilities.
 The third chapter addresses assessment of outcomes related to design projects to aid persons with disabilities.
+The fourth chapter provides details on enhancing students' writing skills through the senior design experience.
+The fifth chapter addresses the importance of fostering relationships between students and individuals with disabilities.

-After the three introductory chapters, 16 chapters follow, with each chapter devoted to one participating school.
+After the five introductory chapters, 16 chapters follow, with each chapter devoted to one participating school.
 At the start of each chapter, the school and the principal investigator(s) are identified.
-Each project description is written using On the first page, the the following format. individuals involved with the project are identified, including the student(s), the professor(s) who supervised the project, and key professionals involved in the daily lives of the individual for whom the project has been developed.
+Each project description is written using the following format.
+On the first page, the individuals involved with the project are identified, including the student(s), the professor(s) who supervised the project, and key professionals involved in the daily lives of the individual for whom the project has been developed.
 A brief nontechnical description of the project follows with a summary of how the project has improved a person's quality of life.
 A photograph of the device or the device modification is usually included.
 Next, a technical description of the device or device modification is given, with parts specified only if they are of such a special nature that the project could not otherwise be fabricated.
 An approximate cost of the project is provided, excluding personnel costs.